-We’re excited to announce that The Emily Program will open two residential programs—one for adolescents and one for adults—in Columbus, Ohio in 2021.
-With this expansion, we will address the lack of residential treatment available to adolescents in the state, as well as growing demand for adult residential programming.
+We are thrilled to announce that The Emily Program will open a new residential program for adolescents in Columbus, Ohio in early 2022.
+With this expansion, we will address the lack of residential treatment available to adolescents in the state.

 Eating disorder care spans across a continuum of levels.
 At one end are less intensive levels of care (LOC), and at the other are more intensive ones.
 Each level along the spectrum is increasingly more intensive than the one before it: